To practice medicine in NJ, you must be licensed by the State Board of Medical Examiners.

 You must satisfy the following qualifications to get a physician’s license:

 You will be awarded a license if you have satisfied these conditions and the application has been accepted.
-IMGs as well as those who were previously licensed in another country or state must meet extra prerequisites.
+To become a licensed medical doctor in New Jersey, you must also undergo foreign degree evaluation, certification, and competitive placement among doctors.
+IMGs as well as those who were previously licensed in another country or state must meet extra prerequisites, including graduation from a medical school accredited by the World Federation for Medical Education (WFME) or the National Committee on Foreign Medical Education and Accreditation (NCFMEA).

 To become a medical assistant, you must first: